Learn how to perform a Bumble search to find someone’s profile on the popular online dating app with our little-known tips.

 Once you have messaged with another user, the messages will be safe in your message list to find or review again.
 Click on the beehive icon at the top right of Bumble, and you will see both your “Match Queue” (current or expired users) and “Conversations.”
 You can sort “Conversations” by “Unread,” “Recent,” and “Nearby.”

 Follow your intuition.
 If you see Bumble downloaded on someone’s smartphone, that’s a pretty good indication that they have used the app or are planning to.
-If you are looking for an old user, check conversations first but they may have deleted their account or even started a new one (so new searches still wise, using the tips above).
-If you are looking for someone you haven’t talked to or seen in awhile, it is preferable to do a reverse name search:
+If you are looking for an old user, check conversations first but they may have deleted their account or even started a new one (so new searches are still wise, using the tips above).
+If you are looking for someone you haven’t talked to or seen in a while, it is preferable to do a reverse search:

 Editor’s Note: This article was recently published with comments about Buzz Humble that have been recently removed.
 While we haven’t vetted their service, we pay due diligence to back up our claims with facts.